dvenomb98/frontend/README.md

 ## Installation

 **Warning**: You will need Firebase keys to connect to the database.
-Contact the me for access to the required credentials.
+Contactme for access to the required credentials.

 - Clone project
 - Run npm install